koendv/paste_dispenser/README.md

 * [3D-printed ABS couplers](https://github.com/koendv/paste_dispenser/raw/master/doc/coupler.jpg) are a good compromise solution.
 A 3D-printed coupler makes for a lightweight instrument, and can be designed to fit the stepper shaft exactly.

 Print two [shaft coupler](https://github.com/koendv/paste_dispenser/blob/master/openscad/aerzetix-C19143/coupler.stl) halves.
-Ream the screw holes by hand using a 3mm drill.
+Ream the screw holes by hand using a 3mm (wood) drill.
 Attach the shaft coupler halves to stepper shaft and leadscrew using four M3 x 10mm screws.

 Attach the stepper motor to the motor mount using two nylon or stainless steel M4x10 hex socket screws.
 Nylon screws keep the weight down.
 Attach the [syringe holder](https://github.com/koendv/paste_dispenser/blob/master/openscad/aerzetix-C19143/syringe_holder.stl) to the motor block with two M4x10 hex socket screws.